Gâteau et cuisine Rachida

 preparation chocolate baulois fondant

-8. Preheat the oven to 200°C (392°F) on fan-assisted mode.
+8. Preheat the oven to 200°C (392°F) using the convection setting.

 chocolate baulois fondant cake